-All participants will have the opportunity to participate in one of the program’s workshops listed below.
-Participant/workshop matching will occur in advance (although participants may switch between Blender/Grasshopper or between CAD/CNC Toolpaths after the first joint session of these paired workshops).
-There will be an opportunity for participants to present what they’ve created on Friday afternoon.
+All participants had the opportunity to participate in one of the program’s workshops listed below.
+Participant/workshop matching occurred in advance.
+Participants presented what they created on Friday afternoon.

-The workshops will meet daily during the program.
-They will consist of a 90-minute primary presentation/work session supervised by the workshop leader, followed (after a 15-minute break) by “virtual office hours” with an experienced facilitator (the workshop leader or an assistant) for optional informal small-group discussion.
-Note there will also be virtual spaces set aside during peer collaboration time for participants to work together on workshop projects.Blender for mathematicians: a beginner’s workshop
+The workshops met daily during the program.
+They consisted of a 90-minute primary presentation/work session supervised by the workshop leader, followed (after a 15-minute break) by “virtual office hours” with an experienced facilitator (the workshop leader or an assistant) for optional informal small-group discussion.
+Note there were also virtual spaces set aside during peer collaboration time for participants to work together on workshop projects.Blender for mathematicians: a beginner’s workshop

 Blender is an open source 3D graphics software, popular among digital artists for its organic virtual sculpting environment and advanced animation tools.
 This workshop will introduce beginners to its use for creating mathematical images.